TheGigaMaster/Personal-BL3-mods/Weapon Overhaul/README.md

 # Changelog

-To find what weapons are buffed/nerfed, please refer to the spreadsheet above (also WIP), as this lists BaseValueConstant changes which directly affect weapon damage output.
+To find what weapons are buffed/nerfed, please refer to the spreadsheet above (also WIP).
+See the individual tab you want for a specific weapon (IE Base Pistol DMG).
+Weapons in yellow are currently not working and I need to rework.

 Items highlighted in green are buffed, and red are nerfed.

+#

 0.1.8 - Re-balanced base game snipers.